raceychan/ididi/README.md

 ## Features

-> [!TIP]
-> Ididi has a compact codebase with core part being < 600 LOC, feature requests, pull requests and issues are all welcome and appreciated.

 ### Automatic dependencies injection

 You can use generator/async generator to create a resource that needs to be closed.